Photo of people walking in a hall of windows

 The City/County Management Fellows program boasts a record of excellence.

-• Designated scholarship awards
+• Designated scholarship awards.

-• Attendance to the International City/County Management Association (ICMA) annual conference, supported by the School
+• Attendance to the International City/County Management Association (ICMA) annual conference, supported by the School.

-• Links to a large and welcoming professional network
+• Links to a large and welcoming professional network.

-• Peer group learning and camaraderie
+• Peer group learning and camaraderie.

-• Additional experiential learning and relevant professional experience through part-time and full-time internships and other professional development opportunities.
+• Additional experiential learning and relevant professional experience through paid part-time and full-time internships and other professional development opportunities.

 Graduation Rate and Employment Statistics

-Of the 46 students who were admitted and enrolled for the 2013-2014 academic year, 30% graduated within 2 years; 54% graduated within 3 years; and 63% graduated within 4 years.
-This percentage rate should be viewed in the perspective of the small number of students admitted and enrolled.
-Of the students who did not complete, some moved away, had personal obligations that took precedence, or found that the program was not a right fit for them.
+• Of the students who did not complete, some moved away, had personal obligations that took precedence, or found that the program was not a right fit for them.

-As an example of where our graduates are employed, here is the information for MPA students who graduated in the 2018-2019 academic year:
+As an example of where our graduates are employed, here is the information for MPA students who graduated in the 2022-2023 academic year:

-• Total number of graduates: 36
+• Total number of graduates: 28

-• Federal government: 2
+• Federal government: 0

-• State government: 3
+• State government: 4

-• Local government: 16
+• Local government: 18

-• Nonprofit (internationally-oriented): 1
+• Nonprofit (domestic): 1

-• Private sector (research/consulting): 1
+• Private sector (research/consulting): 3

-• Private sector (not research/consulting): 3
+• Private sector (not research/consulting): 1

-• Obtaining further education: 0
+• Obtaining further education: 1

-• Military service: 4
+• Military service: 0

 • Retired: 0